Laviska Shenault Jr. Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 - Shenault did not record a catch in last week's game versus the Jets.

-- In his last three games, Shenault has eight catches (on 14 targets) for 73 yards, averaging 24.3 yards per game.
+- During his last three games, Shenault's 14 targets have resulted in eight receptions for 73 yards (24.3 ypg).

 Shenault's Jacksonville Teammates